Jovan Belcher: Murder–suicide

 After murdering Perkins, Belcher drove his 2007 Bentley Continental GT about five miles to a parking lot at the Chiefs' practice facility next to Arrowhead Stadium.
 He stepped out of the car with a gun pointed to his head when he encountered Chiefs general manager Scott Pioli.
 Belcher told Pioli that he had just murdered his girlfriend, and thanked him before asking for Pioli and Chiefs owner Clark Hunt to take care of his daughter.
 Pioli tried to persuade Belcher to drop the gun.
-Then, Chiefs Head Coach Romeo Crennel, along with linebackers coach Gary Gibbs, arrived and joined the effort.
+Then, Chiefs head coach Romeo Crennel, along with linebackers coach Gary Gibbs, arrived and joined the effort.
 The police were dispatched to the scene at 8:01 A.M.
 As the sound of sirens approached, Belcher told the men that he had to kill himself and "can't be here."
 He knelt down by a car, made a sign of the cross, and shot himself in the head.
 A photograph from the scene showed Perkins's blood smeared over the chrome gearshift of Belcher's vehicle, as well as broken glass on the dashboard.

 On January 14, 2013, the Jackson County Medical Examiner's office released autopsy reports, showing that Belcher had a blood alcohol content of 0.170 mg/dL in his system, more than double the legal driving limit in Missouri.

-The Chiefs had a game scheduled at Arrowhead against the also-struggling Carolina Panthers the day after the murder-suicide.
+The Chiefs had a game scheduled at Arrowhead against the also-struggling Carolina Panthers the day after the murder–suicide.
 The game went on as scheduled, following discussions between the NFL, Crennel, and the Chiefs' team captains.
-No formal mention was made of the shooting at the game, although there was a moment of silence for "victims of domestic violence and their families."
-The Chiefs defeated the Panthers 27–21.
+No formal mention was made of the shooting at the game, although there was a moment of silence for "victims of domestic violence and their families".
+The Chiefs won the game, 27–21.

-Belcher had chronic traumatic encephalopathy at the time of his death, according to a medical report.
+Belcher had chronic traumatic encephalopathy (CTE) at the time of his death, according to a medical report.

 A service for Belcher was held on December 5 at the Landmark International Deliverance and Worship Center just southwest of Arrowhead Stadium.
 The Chiefs' practice was scheduled around the event.
 Pioli and one of Belcher's uncles spoke at the closed service.
 A funeral for Perkins took place the following day at the Ridgeview Family Fellowship in Blue Ridge, Texas.
 Another service was held December 8 in Austin, Texas, where her father lives; Perkins was buried in Pflugerville, Texas.
 Clark Hunt attended the service.
-Perkins was born in McKinney, Texas, attended elementary and middle school in the Dallas suburb of Garland, and graduated from Anderson High School in Austin in 2009.